madmatvey/gasfree_sdk/README.md

 ## API Endpoint URL Validation

-Starting from version X.X.X, the `api_endpoint` configuration parameter is validated for correctness.
+The `api_endpoint` configuration parameter is validated for correctness.
 If you try to set an invalid URL (for example, a string without a scheme, with an unsupported scheme, nil, or empty), an `ArgumentError` will be raised.

 **Examples:**